 17. Applying for a permit to operate

-(1) An operator may apply to the EDPH for a permit to operate a particular aquatic facility, or a water body that is a part of the aquatic facility, as an aquatic facility of a class specified in the application.
+(1) An operator may apply to the Chief Health Officer for a permit to operate a particular aquatic facility, or a water body that is a part of the aquatic facility, as an aquatic facility of a class specified in the application.

 (2) The application must be in the approved form.

+[Regulation 17 amended: Gazette 10 Jan 2017 p.
+259.]

 18. Permit to operate an aquatic facility

-(1) The EDPH may grant an operator a permit to operate an aquatic facility, or a water body that is part of an aquatic facility, as an aquatic facility of a particular class, if satisfied that —
+(1) The Chief Health Officer may grant an operator a permit to operate an aquatic facility, or a water body that is part of an aquatic facility, as an aquatic facility of a particular class, if satisfied that —

 (a) there is in force a certificate of compliance that covers, or a number of certificates of compliance that between them cover, all of the facility; and